FailedSave/storytelling-guide/Guide.md

 >"So... what brings someone like me here?"

 This is better.
-"You're" staring at her, the AI is definitely allowing for some facination.
+"You're" staring at her, the AI is definitely allowing for some fascination.
 But the dialogue is a little weird.
 Instead of retrying, we're going to alter this in a couple ways:

 * Modify the dialogue to make it clear who's talking (this is a good practice that helps the AI keep track of who's who)
 * Fix the last sentence to make more sense.
 I'm going to do that by just deleting it and ask the AI for more completion.